ChenBri/Bank-Application/README.md

   <h3 align="center">Chen's Bank</h3>

   <p align="center">
     This project allows users to register for a banking service with secure authentication and verification.
-Once registered, users can send payments to other users on the platform and view a their transactions.
+Once registered, users can send payments to other users on the platform and view their transactions.
   </p>
 </div>